nikerla/vc-content/pages/glossary/b2b-ecommerce-companies-websites.md

     </p>
     <p class="text">1.
 Complex pricing options.
 B2B e commerce companies often offer different prices for different business partners.</p>
     <p class="text">2.
 Flexible checkout process and delivery.
 The checkout process should always match your company’s regulations for payment and shipping.</p>
     <p class="text">3.
 Navigation and search.
 User experience is critical in evaluating the quality of an e-commerce website.
-Every buyer has to be able to easily find what he needs and be done with placing the order as quickly as possible.
+Every buyer has to be able to easily find what he needs and be done with placing the <a href="{{ '/glossary/order-processing-software' | absolute_url }}"> order</a> as quickly as possible.
 It is also crucial for every B2B e-commerce company to have a relevant and high-quality site search.</p>
     <p class="text">4.
 Customer registration.
 B2B sites usually require mandatory registration to provide their customers with the custom products, special prices, and deals.</p>
     <p class="text">5.
 Mobile commerce and e-mail marketing newsletter.
 The website should be accessible for mobile users and interact with its buyers on a day-to-day basis via e-mail newsletters.</p>
   <p class="text">6.
 Certified e-commerce trust marks that prove the website's reliability when it comes to purchasing goods and services.</p>